opensanctions/site/_articles/2022-01-17-peppercat.md

 ---
-title:
+title: The CIA lost track of who runs Aruba, so I picked up the slack
 summary: |
-    A guest post from Tony Bowden.
+    A guest post from Tony Bowden about his efforts to build an open source dataset of world leaders inside of Wikidata, the structured-data version of Wikipedia.
 ---

 When I started building [EveryPolitician](http://everypolitician.org), back in 2015, I chose not to include Heads of Government and Cabinet Ministers, in part because I believed these were already well covered elsewhere.
 Turns out, I was wrong.

-The main source people tend to use for this data is the [CIA World Leaders directory](https://www.cia.gov/resources/world-leaders/).
+The main source people tend to use for this data is the [CIA World Leaders directory](https://www.cia.gov/resources/world-leaders/) ([OpenSanctions dataset](https://www.opensanctions.org/datasets/us_cia_world_leaders/)).
 This covers approximately 200 governments around the world, and claims to be published weekly.
 But it has a lot of problems.

 It's not as up to date as "published weekly" implies.
 It frequently lags far behind even full changes of government, never mind reshuffles or single member changes.
 In some cases it can be many years out of date.